SJ3games/Bane-Fall_game-support/README.md

-Bane-Fall Support
-report issues and bugs in Discussions
+Bane-Fall report issues in Discussions